 For module 1 slides, course notes, design challenge information, CAD files, etc, please visit the downloads page.

 The workshop is comprised of 4 modules and a distinguished keynote speaker.
 Lunch is provided on Wednesday and Friday.
 Coffee and snacks will be provided in the mornings and during Design Challenge Sessions.
 We will end the workshop with a wine and cheese (and beer), don't miss it!

 The workshop is located at McGill University in the heart of downtown Montréal, Québec.
-Modules 1 (Lectures) and 4 (Design Challenge) of the workshop will be held in the Rutherford Physics building (3600 Rue University), rooms 103 and 011.
+Module 1 Lectures and the Design Challenge of the workshop will be held in the Strathcona Anatomy and Dentistry building, Room M48 (3640 Rue University).
 Module 2 (CAD Design Studio) will be held in the McConnell Engineering Building (3480 Rue University), Room 10.
 Module 3 (Lab Session) will be held in the Genome Québec and McGill Innovation Centre (740 Dr. Penfield Ave), Room 6500.
 The keynote speaker will be in room of M1 of the Strathcona Anatomy and Dentistry building (3640 rue University).
-The wine and cheese following the keynote will be held in the lobby of the Trottier building (3630 rue University).
+The wine and cheese following the keynote will be held on the fifth floor of the Genome Centre (740 Docteur-Penfield Ave).

 Coming from out of town?
 There are plenty of hotels within walking distance to McGill campus.
 Montréal bus routes 24, 144, and 80 will also take you near campus if staying further away.
 If you have any questions about transportation or accommodations, just send us an email at email@example.com.